nimbus-flight/dxf-to-stl/README.md

 * You can adjust the `max_dimension` variable in the code to control the maximum size of the final model.
 * You can modify the layer-based extrusion heights or add handling for other DXF entity types as needed.

+## Further improvements
+This currently only imports buildings, if you want to add roads and other layers, you will need to add an entity.dxf.layer

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.